 absolute guarantee, but at least a guarantee that system executions

 have been systematically checked up to some well-defined bound.

 The focus of this course is on automatic techniques for improving

 course will cover:

-the use of invariants that a piece of software is free from
+through the use of invariants that a piece of software is free

 - Dynamic symbolic execution: Exploring execution paths of a